 Table of Contents

-Steps to take at the NSSO
+Steps to Take at the NSSO

-• make an immediate employment declaration (DIMONA)
+• Submit an immediate employment declaration (DIMONA)

-• make a quarterly multifunctional declaration
+• Complete a quarterly multifunctional declaration

 Identifying Yourself as an Employer with the NSSO